Legal help, services and support for private residential landlords

 You will need to inform your tenants of your procedures, as they will be for them to follow as well as you.
 There are various ways you can do this:

-Whichever method you use, the procedures should be incorporated somehow into your tenancy agreement and your tenants put under an obligation to use them.
+Whichever method you use, if you decide to use them, the procedures should be incorporated somehow into your tenancy agreement and your tenants put under an obligation to use them.

 Contact forms are a good idea as they make it a lot easier for your tenants to follow your procedures.

 You can provide your tenants with paper forms for them to fill in and send, or scan and email over to you.
-However, most tenants will not have a scanner, will not want to use the post, and so will appreciate an online form.
+However, most tenants will not have a scanner, and may not want to use the post, and so will appreciate an online form.

 This will be easiest for you to provide if you have a website.
 For example, if your website is a WordPress site, you can use plugins such as Gravity Forms (which are useful for a variety of purposes).
 Or you can use a free service such as Google Forms.